 What if I got booked on two shows for the same day?

 Getting cast on two productions for the same day is called a double booking.
 If you get double booked, you must call Central Casting immediately to work it out.
 Please be prepared when you call with the projects you are booked on and by which Casting Directors.

 This is where keeping a personal calendar or notebook with your dates helps.
 As soon as you get booked on a show, you need to let the other Casting Directors who you’ve texted with know that you are no longer available for that work date.

-You may receive a text from Central Casting because Casting Directors are sending photos to production or because they're casting for a later date.
-If you haven't heard back from a Casting Director, it could just mean that they're waiting to hear back from production.
-Remember, you're not booked until you receive details, so you can still look for other jobs during this time.
-If a Casting Director contacts you with a job offer, or with additional questions, please contact them if you're offered other work so they can try to get an update on their project for you.
+You may receive a text from Central Casting because Casting Directors are sending photos to production or because they’re casting for a later date.
+If you haven’t heard back from a Casting Director, it could just mean that they’re waiting to hear back from production.
+Remember, you’re not booked until you accept an offer for work and receive details, so you can still look for other jobs during this time.
+If a Casting Director contacts you with a job offer, or with additional questions, please contact them if you’re offered other work so they can try to get an update on their project for you.

 Want to know more about our SMS messaging feature?
 Check out our article Everything You Need to Know About Central Casting Texting or read through our texting FAQs.